edevore/flickers/README.md

 # quickVote
 "Fraternity Clickers" Voting Application developed solo by Evan Devore.
-Designed in my CMSC388J class and built for my fraternity, Sigma Alpha Mu.
-Built with Python and Flask
+Designed and built for my fraternity, Sigma Alpha Mu using Python and Flask and other tools from CMSC388J